petdic/ec2-lab-2/README.md

 EC2 Instances have bash scripts attached to skip the Server Step below.
 This is accomplished by creating a bash script.
 The script is then converted into base64 by using the command "base64 ec2_startup.sh > ec2_startup.sh.base64"
-The ec2_startup.sh.base64 is then attached as UserData to the EC2Instances that will run automatically when the instances are created.
+The ec2_startup.sh.base64 is then attached to UserData for the EC2Instances, this will run automatically when the instances are created.
 ```

 ## Server Step - Update Server, Install Apache and Run Apache on all EC2 Instances